 Welcome to Saint Vincent’s

 Saint Vincent’s works with children, youth and families to restore relationships and support family permanence.
-Our staff provides in-home and community-based services, outpatient behavioral health, residential and group living assistance, and special education for children, youth and families.
+Our staff provides in-home and community-based services, and outpatient behavioral health for children, youth and families.
 Emphasis is on trauma-informed, family-centered, compassionate care while Working with Children and Families to Preserve Hope.

 Established in 1885 by the Sisters of Mercy and the Roman Catholic Diocese of Fall River as an orphanage, Saint Vincent’s is now a multi-service, child- and family-serving behavioral health organization accredited by the Council on Accreditation (COA).
 Our Mission is Giving Children and Families in Need What They Need Most.